 Fund, with an additional \$7,000,000 available for cultural uses in the Final Action Plan. --TOTAL ESTIMATED COST--The total estimated cost included in this Partial Action Plan for the Lower Manhattan Cultural Enhancement Fund is for an amount up to \$28,000,000.

 PROJECT AREA--The project area for the Cultural Enhancement Fund is defined as Manhattan, south of Houston Street.

-As of the 2nd quarter 2011 the status for this program remains the same.
-15 projects are complete and two subrecipients continue to work on their projects.
+As of the 3rdquarter 2011, 15 projects are complete and two subrecipients continue to work on their projects.